-The Nationwide Smart Limited Access account pays 3% AER, and allows you to operate the account online.
+The Nationwide Smart Limited Access account pays 3% AER, and you can save up to £50,000.
 However, its major drawback is that it only allows you to make one penalty-free withdrawal/year.
 Make any more and the rate drops, so if your child's likely to need frequent access, the accounts below may be better picks.

 - You're only able to make one penalty-free withdrawal per year.
 Make two or more and the rate drops to 0.75%

 - You can operate the account online, but you'll need to go to a branch to open it (unless you're an existing Nationwide customer).

 - Kids aged seven or older can open the account in their sole name.
 However, if your child's aged under 16, then a parent or guardian can open the account on their behalf.

 - Nationwide has the full £85,000 UK savings safety guarantee.

 Rate: 3% AER variable | Min deposit: £1 | Max deposit: £50,000 | Access: Online or branch | Withdrawals allowed: Yes, one penalty-free | Min age to open it: 0 | Max age: 18

 Also pays 3%, but only on up to £3,000 - the rate's lower if you save more